codeforsanjose/open311-gateway/_Docs/log_james.md

 ## Log

+### 2016.01.22 - Fri

+* Modified services/services.go to create a map of AdapterIDs by AreaID, and send it back to router/adapters.go for updating.
+* See new doc: "channels.md" for details.
+* The adapters are frequently referenced by AdapterID, so I changed engine/data/config.json to use objects for each Area, rather than a list.
+* Changed Adapters.Name to Adapters.ID in router/adapters.go, to match the current usage and docs.
+* Test OK.
+* Saved to GIT.

 ### 2016.01.21 - Thu

 * Modified ServicesList refresh to go through a channel, so that only one update can possibly be running simultaneously.
 To start a refresh, call router.RefreshServicesList().